stimms/misterjames/blog/source/_posts/2106-01-17-Everything-You-Need-To-Know-About-Band-2-Battery-Life.md

  - Keep your charger plugged in where you get ready in the AM
  - Clean the contacts before you attach the charger, and thouroughly after a workout
- - Try to let it run down once a week and give it a full charge
+ - Let it run down without completely depleting and give it a full charge occasionally to help keep the meter accurate
  - Buy a second charger if you need one, for example if you walk or ride to work

 Happy fitnessing!